 Southern Co.
-(SO), Edison International (EIX) and rival power companies won a legal fight with the Environmental Protection Agency, gaining more time and leeway to cut pollution from burning coal.
+(SO:US), Edison International (EIX:US) and rival power companies won a legal fight with the Environmental Protection Agency, gaining more time and leeway to cut pollution from burning coal.
 The bigger challenges from cheap natural gas may make it a muted victory.

 “This really is a black eye for the EPA,” James Lucier, managing director at Capital Alpha Partners LLC in Washington, said in an interview.
 “But for the industry, the critical factor overall has been the low price of natural gas,” which is “the great destroyer.”